devexpresso/devexpresso.github.io/content/aksdeployment.md

 * If you have more than 1 azure account, set your current account to the one that you will use for this lab

       az account set "Visual Studio Enterprise"
 * Verify that your current account is set properly

       az account show
+* Create a resource group with location eastus (consider the location based on azure kubernetes service availability).

+      az group create --name containerdemoRG --location eastus